 William Blathwayt established Dyrham Park in the seventeenth century.
 It is a prime illustration of how an empire’s wealth was invested in a landed estate, making Dyrham one of the most illustrious stately mansions of its time.

-The 270-acre (110-hectare) historic hilly and sloping parkland is full of stunning trees and spectacular vistas, as well as room for young explorers to run about freely, experience nature, and cross off obstacles from their 50 things list.
+The 270-acre (110-hectare) historic hilly and sloping parkland has stunning trees, spectacular vistas, and room for young explorers to run freely, experience nature, and cross obstacles.

-Stepping inside the grand baroque manor home with its collection of exquisite art and Dutch Delftware gives visitors a glimpse of William Blathwayt’s life in the late 1600s.
+Stepping inside the grand baroque manor home with its exquisite art collection and Dutch Delftware gives visitors a glimpse of William Blathwayt’s life in the late 1600s.

 16. The Courts Garden, Wiltshire

 The Courts is a 7-acre jewel tucked away between high walls and hedges in the bustling Wiltshire hamlet of Holt.
-On the site of a former woolen mill, there is a lovely early 20th-century garden that is set out as a succession of formal and informal “rooms.”
+On the site of a former woollen mill is a lovely early 20th-century garden set out as a succession of formal and informal “rooms.”

 The planting style that Lady Cecilie Goff and her gardener Rupert Stacey started in the 1920s and 1930s was carried on by Lady Cecilie’s daughter Moyra, who doubled the size of the garden and included a 3.5-acre arboretum.

-The garden has continued to change since the National Trust bought it in 1944, as several head gardeners have shown off their skills.
+The garden has changed since the National Trust bought it in 1944, as several head gardeners have shown off their skills.

 17. Chartwell, Kent, England